KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/roadmap.md

 ![More languages 1](../../img/roadmap/Poland.png) ![More languages 2](../../img/roadmap/Spain.png)

 ### Devices Map
 As now a user can change and store the coordinates of a device from the WebApp it makes sense to visualize the devices in a map.
 It might be possible to change the location in the map to update the coordinates.
+Try https://www.kolibricloud.ch/device-map
 ![Devices Map](../../img/roadmap/DevicesMap.png)

 ### Handle multiple Configurations/Water Calculations per device